ivanjrcomp/api-rest-nodejs-ts/README.md

 ## **Summary**

 This repository contains a REST API project that allows you to store and retrieve transaction data from a database.
-The project used TypeScript for efficient and reliable code, Zod for data validation, Knex as ORM solution and Fastify as web framewor.
+The project used TypeScript for efficient and reliable code, Zod for data validation, Knex as ORM solution and Fastify as web framework.
 Vitest with Supertest were used to test the application.
 For additional details, please continue reading.

 ## **Solution**